ggallotti/atom/docs/contributing-to-packages.md

 ### Running in Development Mode

-Editing a package in Atom is a bit of a circular experience: you're using Atom to modify itself.
+Editing a package in GeneXus is a bit of a circular experience: you're using GeneXus to modify itself.
 What happens if you temporarily break something?
-You don't want the version of Atom you're using to edit to become useless in the process.
+You don't want the version of GeneXus you're using to edit to become useless in the process.
 For this reason, you'll only want to load packages in **development mode** while you are working on them.
 You'll perform your editing in **stable mode**, only switching to development mode to test your changes.